Dylan McDermott: Early life, family and education

 Mark Anthony McDermott was born on October 26, 1961, in Waterbury, Connecticut, to Diane and Richard McDermott.
 He has a younger sister, Robin.
 Diane was 15 and Richard was 17 when McDermott was born.
 By 1967, the couple had divorced, and Diane and her two children were living with her mother, Avis Marino.
 On February 9, 1967, Diane died of what was believed for decades to be an accidental gunshot wound.

 McDermott and his sister were raised by their maternal grandmother Avis in Waterbury.
 As a teenager, he began taking trips to visit his biological father, who owned the West Fourth Street Saloon in Greenwich Village, New York City.
 McDermott worked in his father's bar, serving drinks and breaking up fights.

+His father was later a longtime bartender at the Upper East Side restaurant J.G.
+Melon.
 He also fast-talked his way into the Mudd Club and Studio 54.

 McDermott was uncomfortable with himself as a teenager, saying he had a "Dorothy Hamill hairdo".
 He began imitating his acting heroes, such as Marlon Brando and Humphrey Bogart, adopting their demeanor.
 In 1979, McDermott graduated from Holy Cross High School in Waterbury.

 McDermott's father's third wife was playwright V (then known as Eve Ensler), who adopted McDermott when he was 15 and she was 23.
 She later divorced his father.
 V and McDermott have remained close.
 She encouraged him to pursue an acting career and began writing roles for him into her plays.
-After V suffered a miscarriage, McDermott took the name Dylan, the name planned for her unborn child. in 1983, he graduated from Jesuit-run Fordham University with a BA.
+After V suffered a miscarriage, McDermott took the name Dylan, the name planned for her unborn child.

+In 1983, he graduated from Jesuit-run Fordham University with a BA.
 He also studied under Sanford Meisner at the Neighborhood Playhouse School of the Theatre in New York City.